 Ethics and excellence are everyone’s responsibility at Firmenich.
 Last year. we trained all full-time Firmenich employees on the Firmenich Code of Ethics and Business Conduct and on corruption and harassment prevention to reinforce our zero-tolerance policy.
 We engaged employees through our online training platform on corporate guidelines and policies, with these results:

 • Firmenich Code of Ethics and Business Conduct: 99% of employees trained

 • Global Anti-Bribery and Corruption: 87% of employees trained

 • Global Competition Law: 80% of employees trained

 • Workplace Behavior and Harassment Prevention: 96% of employees in North America trained

-Our intention is to achieve the goal of 100% of our employees being trained on these four programs by December 2016.
+Our intention is to achieve the goal of 100% of our employees being trained on these four programs.

 The United Nations Global Compact (UNGC) is a collaborative platform in which companies commit to align strategies and operations with 10 guiding principles on human rights, labor, environment and anti-corruption, and take action to advance societal goals.